3hiuwoo/PMQ/README.md

 ### Download

-- **MIMIC-IV-ECG**: Download the zip file from [here](https://physionet.org/content/mimic-iv-ecg/1.0/#files-panel) and extract the data.
+- **MIMIC-IV-ECG**: Download the zip file from [the official site](https://physionet.org/content/mimic-iv-ecg/1.0/#files-panel) and extract the data.

-- **PTB-XL**: Download the zip file from [here](https://physionet.org/content/ptb-xl/1.0.3/) and extract the data.
+- **PTB-XL**: Download the zip file from [the official site](https://physionet.org/content/ptb-xl/1.0.3/) and extract the data.

-- **Chapman**: Download the *ECGDataDenoised.zip* and *Diagnostics.xlsx* files from [here](https://figshare.com/collections/ChapmanECG/4560497/1) and extract the data from the .zip file.
+- **Chapman**: Download the *ECGDataDenoised.zip* and *Diagnostics.xlsx* files from [the official site](https://figshare.com/collections/ChapmanECG/4560497/1) and extract the data from the .zip file.

-- **CPSC2018**: Download the zip file from [here](https://www.kaggle.com/datasets/bjoernjostein/china-12lead-ecg-challenge-database) and extract the data.
+- **CPSC2018**: Download the zip file from [the official site](https://www.kaggle.com/datasets/bjoernjostein/china-12lead-ecg-challenge-database) and extract the data.

 ### Preprocessing

-Run jupyter notebooks corresponding to each dataset from this [folder](https://github.com/3hiuwoo/MCP/blob/main/data_preprocessing) to preprocess the raw data, remember to modify the path in notebooks to load your downloaded dataset and to save processed dataset.
+Run jupyter notebooks corresponding to each dataset from this [folder](./data_preprocessing) to preprocess the raw data, remember to modify the path in notebooks to load your downloaded dataset and to save processed dataset.

 ### Training data organization